ChangWan723/ChangWan723.github.io/_posts/CSLN/Algorithm/2024-06-16-Dynamic-Programming.md

 > - **They are both able to split a big problem into smaller problems.**
 > - The difference is:
 >   - the **subproblems of Divide-and-Conquer** must be **independent**.
->   - the **subproblems of Dynamic Programming** are **interdependent** (So the results of the subproblem need to be saved for other subproblems.
+>   - the **subproblems of Dynamic Programming** are **interdependent** (This means that each subproblem needs the results of the previous subproblem to make a decision.
+So the results of the subproblem need to be saved for other subproblems.
 Otherwise, there would be a lot of repeated calculations).
 {: .prompt-tip }

 ### Advantages of Dynamic Programming